kmayerb/tcrdist2/README.md

 within a [python virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
-Using a virtual env isolates the program's dependencies so that installing legacy versions of python (2.7.11), numpy(1.10.1), scipy(0.16.0), scikit-learn(0.17.1), and matplotlib(1.4.3), interfere with any of your other ongoing python projects.
+Using a virtual env isolates the program's dependencies so that installing legacy versions of python (2.7.11), numpy(1.10.1), scipy(0.16.0), scikit-learn(0.17.1), and matplotlib(1.4.3), does not interfere with any of your other ongoing python projects.
 Setting up a virtual env takes less than 5 minutes using the commands below.

 ### Install tcrdist2 using python 2.7.11: